 The Mathematics department has a proven track record of helping pupils achieve high levels of success at GCSE.
-The vast majority achieve a grade C+ and a high proportion achieve the top grades of A and A*.
-In 2016, 82% of pupils achieved a grade C+ and 37% achieved a grade A/A*.
-The table below shows results from previous years.
+The vast majority achieve a grade 4 or higher and a high proportion achieve the top grades of 7, 8 and 9.
+In 2017, 80% of pupils achieved a grade 4 or higher, 60% achieved a grade 5 or higher and 27% achieved a grade 7 or higher.
+The tables below show results from 2017 and from previous years.

 Course Content Overview KS3

 Pupils in Years seven, eight and nine are taught three lessons of mathematics each week.
 In years ten and eleven this rises to four lessons each week.
 Pupils are taught skills in Number, Ratio Proportion and Rates of Change, Algebra, Geometry and Measures, Probability and Statistics.
 There is also a considerable emphasis placed on applying mathematics to solve problems.
 See scheme of work link below.